-Cycling metabolic efficiency is the ability to burn more of your fat reserves at high exercise intensities.
+Cycling metabolic efficiency is the ability to burn more of your fat reserves at higher exercise intensities.
 If you are a racing cyclist or a serious recreational rider, then improving your metabolic efficiency is something that we highly recommend.
 It will improve your overall performance on the bike and is particularly important for us as cyclists because a lot of our training rides and events are longer than two hours.

 Improving your metabolic efficiency helps you as a cyclist in five important ways: